thisyearnofear/familexyz/docs/platform-overview.md

 Secure, tamper-proof logging of family milestones, achievements, and health metrics on the Hedera public ledger.

+### Alignment with Hedera AI Agent Kit

+Our architecture, built on the Eliza OS framework, mirrors the principles of the **Hedera AI Agent Kit**.
+We use a modular, plugin-based system for all Hedera network interactions, which allows for flexibility and extensibility.

+-   **Tools**: Our core services (`HederaConsensusService`, `HederaTokenService`) function as reusable "Tools" that provide direct access to Hedera's core functionalities.
+-   **Plugins**: Our integration layers (`FamilyHederaIntegration`) act as "Plugins" that adapt these tools for the specific context of our family agents.

+This approach demonstrates a powerful, practical implementation of the concepts promoted by the Hedera AI Agent Kit, making our project a native citizen of the Hedera AI ecosystem.

 ## 🛡️ Privacy & Security Framework

 ### Data Classification